Vita0818/Outposts/FORGIS_TASK.md

 ## Goal

-Create the first runnable Android version of Kikaria inside:
+Create the first runnable HarmonyOS version of Kikaria inside:

-Kikaria-Android
+Kikaria-HarmonyOS

-This should be a real Android project skeleton and first-pass port, not a dry-run report.
+This should be a real HarmonyOS project skeleton and first-pass port, not a dry-run report.

 The goal is not to fully complete every advanced feature in one run.
-The goal is to produce a coherent Android project that preserves Kikaria's product direction, source structure understanding, data concepts, and core user experience enough for future iterations.
+The goal is to produce a coherent HarmonyOS project that preserves Kikaria's product direction, source structure understanding, data concepts, and core user experience enough for future iterations.

 ## Required target structure

-Create or update files only under Kikaria-Android.
+Create or update files only under Kikaria-HarmonyOS.

 At minimum, create:

+- Kikaria-HarmonyOS/oh-package.json5
+- Kikaria-HarmonyOS/build-profile.json5
+- Kikaria-HarmonyOS/hvigorfile.ts
+- Kikaria-HarmonyOS/AppScope/app.json5
+- Kikaria-HarmonyOS/entry/oh-package.json5
+- Kikaria-HarmonyOS/entry/build-profile.json5
-- Kikaria-Android/settings.gradle.kts
+- Kikaria-HarmonyOS/entry/hvigorfile.ts
-- Kikaria-Android/build.gradle.kts
+- Kikaria-HarmonyOS/entry/src/main/module.json5
-- Kikaria-Android/app/build.gradle.kts
+- Kikaria-HarmonyOS/entry/src/main/ets/entryability/EntryAbility.ets
-- Kikaria-Android/app/src/main/AndroidManifest.xml
+- Kikaria-HarmonyOS/entry/src/main/ets/pages/Index.ets
-- Kikaria-Android/app/src/main/java/...
+- Kikaria-HarmonyOS/entry/src/main/ets/...
-- Kikaria-Android/app/src/main/res/...
+- Kikaria-HarmonyOS/entry/src/main/resources/...
-- Kikaria-Android/README.md
+- Kikaria-HarmonyOS/README.md
-- Kikaria-Android/FORGIS_MIGRATION_REPORT.md
+- Kikaria-HarmonyOS/FORGIS_MIGRATION_REPORT.md

-Use Kotlin for Android code.
+Use ArkTS for HarmonyOS code.

-Prefer Jetpack Compose for UI unless the source inspection strongly suggests another Android-native approach.
+Prefer ArkUI for UI unless the source inspection strongly suggests another HarmonyOS-native approach.

-Use Gradle Kotlin DSL.
+Use a HarmonyOS Stage model project structure.

+Use Hvigor / JSON5 project configuration appropriate for a first-pass HarmonyOS project.

 Do not create files in the target repo root.

 ## Source inspection requirements

-Before writing Android files, inspect the Kikaria source repository.
+Before writing HarmonyOS files, inspect the Kikaria source repository.

 You should list and read enough source files to understand: